stelzinga/MF/Management_Framework-Appendix.md

 ### Risk
 This explains the *sources* of Risk.
 Unlike Revenue and Cost, the details provided are likely to be more diverse, depending on the sources and types of Risk.
 Risk is linked to Resources used and the manner in which the Run and Change  are performed.
 The data to provide can be expressed as losses incurred, insurances taken out to cover risk, etc. Depending on the Venture, it is here, or under Services that Risk related to Services should be discussed.
 If relevant, the manner in which Risk is mitigated can be discussed here as well.

+### Image
+This explains the possible sources of good or bad Image.
+The details provided depend on the type of Venture.

 ### Environment
 This explains the environment in which the Venture operates.
 Various aspects can be considered, depending on the exposure of the Venture to the Environment and whether a Legal Entity or a Business is covered.
 Examples include Corporate Structure (Investors/Holding Company), Capital Structure, Competitors, Regulators, Tax, Corporate Governance, ..